SceneView/sceneform-android/README.md

 ### :zap: **NEWS - 12/22/2020** :zap:
 **1st [SceneView Open Collective](https://opencollective.com/sceneview) sponsor**

-We are helping our sponsor developer in making an AR app with more precise answering and code sharing.
+We are helping a developer in making an AR app with more precise answering and code sharing.

-Our community knwoleges help them to gain a lot of time on problematic and AR specific parts.
+Our community knwoleges help them to gain a lot of time on AR problematics and specific parts.

 ---